wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/xplat-cli-azure-manage-vm-asm-arm.md

 	wacn.date=""/>

-# Equivalent Resource Manager and Service Management commands for VM tasks with the Azure CLI for Mac, Linux, and Windows
+# Equivalent Resource Manager and Service Management commands for VM tasks with the Azure command-line interface
 This article shows equivalent Windows Azure command-line interface (Azure CLI) commands to create and manage Azure VMs in Azure Service Management and Azure Resource Manager.
 Use this as a handy guide to migrate scripts from one command mode to the other.

 [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-both-include.md)]